malko/stuback/README.md

 launch the server like this
 ```
-stuback -p 3000 -c config.js ./stubs
+stuback -p 3000 -c config.js -s ./stubs
 ```

-see sample config file for now for more info about configuration.
+See sample config file for now for more info about configuration.
+The config file will be watched for changes so you can edit without reloading the server.

 ## How to work with stuback?